 - Winter temperatures vary from freezing at night to near 80° F during daytime.
 Summer temperatures vary from near 70° F at night to near 120° F during daytime.

-- Drinking water is not provided at Painted Rock Petroglyph Site, so bring plenty.
+- Water is not provided at Painted Rock Petroglyph Site or Campground, so bring plenty.

 - You may encounter rattlesnakes or other poisonous creatures; watch for them and be careful where you put your hands and feet.
 Do not harass reptiles.
 Most bites result from people playing with, collecting, or attempting to kill them.